Computer Science 3

 Functional Programming

 This module introduces a style of programming that avoids state, mutability, inheritance, and nulls and favours purity, immutability, higher-order functions, and options.
-F#, a strongly-typed cross-platform multiparadigm language, will be used for practical work during this module.
+A strongly-typed cross-platform language will be used for most practical work during this module.

 Networks

-This module provides an introduction to computer networking principles, grounding them in the practical study of the Internet and covering areas of protocol design and standardization of computer networks protocols.
-The module follows very closely the approach of the textbook by Kurose & Ross, “Computer Networking: A Top-Down Approach”, which walks through the classical five layers of the Internet protocol stack starting from the top, the application layer.
+This module introduces the fundamental principles of computer networking, primarily focusing on the practical study of the Internet.
+We will explore areas such as protocol design and the standardisation of computer networks protocols.
+The module closely follows the structure presented in the course textbook by Kurose & Ross, which guides us through the five traditional layers of the Internet protocol stack, starting from the top, the application layer.

 Prerequisites: CS2